tin-z/tin-z.github.io/_posts/2020-10-11-solving-rev-1.markdown

 <br />

- - Basically we have 32 functions that must be true, and so their return value rax must be greater than zero, in fact, after every check function there's a `test al, al` instruction that set to 1 the zero flag if al==0, and so `jz` instruction will jump if the zero flag is set.
+ - Basically we have 32 functions that must be true, and so their return value, rax, must be greater than zero.
+In fact, after each check function there's a `test al, al` instruction that sets to 1 the zero flag if al==0, and so `jz` instruction will jump if the zero flag is set.
 <p align="center">
   <img src="/files/solving-rev-1/t10.png">
 </p>